coding-allies/projects-platform-frontend/README.md

 ## 💻 Installation guide

-Please find installation guide for you environment in our [Wiki](https://github.com/shescoding/projects-platform-frontend/wiki).
+Please find an installation guide for your environment in our [Wiki](https://github.com/shescoding/projects-platform-frontend/wiki).

 ## 🔏  Contribution guide